-Our mention-pair-based coreference resolution pipeline is composed of the following modules:
+The mention-pair-based coreference resolution pipeline is composed of the following modules :

-Mention Detection: We employ the mention detection module described in section 3.1, which consists of a stacked BiLSTM-CRF architecture using token-level embeddings from pretrained CamemBERT{LARGE} model as input.
-We retrained it on the merged corpus, achieving an increase of 2.82 points in F1-score (94.87).
-As mention detection can impact overall CR performance, we make it possible to bypass the errors introduced by this module by using gold mentions as input to the mention-pair encoder.
+Mention Detection: We use the mention detection module discussed previously.
+We retrained it on the merged corpus, achieving an increase of 2.31 points in F1-score (94.33).
+As mention detection significantly impacts overall CR performance, we make it possible to bypass the errors introduced by this module by using gold mentions as input to the mention-pair encoder.